practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 Function _julia_main()::Cint_ then tries to call function _real_main()_.
 Actually, original program [random_streams_for_perf_stats.jl](./random_streams_for_perf_stats.jl), with the exception of _using Random_, has been put into the _real_main()_ function.

 Actually, that's it for the configuration.
-Everything else can now be done with the Julia REPL (Read-Eval-Print Loop) and its package manager _pkg_.
+Everything else can now be done with the Julia REPL (Read-Eval-Print Loop) and package manager _pkg_, which is invoked from the Julia REPL.

 <br/>

-So, start the Julia REPL:
+So, let's start the Julia REPL:

 ```
 $ julia